Everything you need to know about buying your wedding dress for your big day!

 Can’t stomach the idea of spending hundreds or even thousands of dollars on a dress you’ll likely only wear once?
 Us, either!
 Luckily, there are options for renting your wedding dress!
 Many of these services include free shipping both ways, and handle the cleaning of the garment for you.
 This is a great option for any bride with a more laid-back style, or someone who doesn’t want to spend money on an elaborate dress they will never wear again.

 If you’re looking for a wedding dress under a certain budget, try shopping online!
 Many sites make it possible to sort their dresses by price, so you can focus on the dresses that fit your budget.
 Check out Lyst or ShopStyle to browse wedding dresses by price.
-Browse department store websites like Macy’s, Nordstrom, Neiman Marcus, or Lord & Taylor for wedding dresses.
+Browse department store websites like Macy’s, Nordstrom, Neiman Marcus, or Lord & Taylor for wedding gowns.
 Sites like ASOS or Modcloth also have great options for brides on a budget.

 Wedding Dress Shopping Tips

 If you want to have the best wedding dress shopping experience, don’t miss these tips to make finding “the one” a breeze!